treeform/nim_emscripten_tutorial/readme.md

 if defined(emscripten):
   # This path will only run if -d:emscripten is passed to nim.

-  --nimcache:tmp # Store intermediate files close by in ./tmp dir.
+  --nimcache:tmp # Store intermediate files close by in the ./tmp dir.

   --os:linux # Emscripten pretends to be linux.
   --cpu:i386 # Emscripten is 32bits.